 “Every year, my friends and I come together for an afternoon of baking, dancing and eating!
-The group is quite diverse - we’re from different countries, so we all make our own traditional scone to share.
+The group is quite diverse – we’re from different countries, so we all make our own traditional biscuits to share.
 Now we have children, they also make their own simple cake too!
-We play music, catch up and feast on our tasty, festive goodies.”
+We play music, catch up, and feast on our tasty, festive goodies.”

 Based in Madrid, freelance illustrator Ana loves crafting isometric drawings.
 Her colourful cartoon creations have been featured in Forbes and El Pais’ Babelia.